CS520-Fall2023/IE2-Triangle-Python-Solution/README.md

 - Node 1: This node checks whether any of the sides a,b,c are less than or equal to zero.
 If any of these conditions are true, the function returns INVALID.

 - Node 11: This node is where the triangle inequality conditions are checked.
 Specifically, it verifies whether a+b≤c, a+c≤b, or b+c≤a.
 If any of these conditions hold, the function returns INVALID.
+Node 4, 6, and 8 are checking for the relationships among the three sides.

 - Node 20: This node appears to serve as a "catch-all" for any cases that somehow manage to bypass the earlier checks without being classified as any of the valid triangle types (Scalene, Isosceles, or Equilateral).
 In such cases, the function returns INVALID.
+Node 4, 6, and 8 are checking for the relationships among the three sides.

 Node 1 and Node 11 are designed to catch scenarios where the given side lengths cannot form a valid triangle, either because they are non-positive (Node 1) or because they violate the triangle inequality theorem (Node 11).
 Node 20 acts as a fail-safe, ensuring that the function does not return an undefined or incorrect classification.
 It's a good practice to have such a catch-all condition to handle unexpected inputs or states that might not be caught by the primary logic.